 Now this may or may not be preferable.
 It really just depends on what you like.
 If you prefer the the deep, conforming sensation that memory foam is known for, we’d recommend taking a look at our list of the Best Memory Foam Mattresses.
 If you like more of a universal, soft foam feel that still provides a good amount of pressure relief, then the Helix Luxe mattresses are a good choice.

 Keep in mind, with a lot of true memory foam beds, you’ll often feel as if you’re sort of stuck-in-the-mattress.
 Luckily, with the Helix Luxe beds, you won’t ever get any sort of that stuck-in-the-mud type feel.

-The top layers on the mattress aren’t all that responsive (due in large part to the layer of memory foam), but we actually found it was quite easy to switch between positions.
+The top layers on the mattress aren’t all that responsive, but we actually found it was quite easy to switch between positions.
 Basically, all were trying to say is that you get the soft, pressure relieving qualities of memory foam without any of the downside.